isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 room for these justifications, we will use *Bird notation,* which attaches them to the equals sign:

+> TODO(sandy): Rewrite this and other cases of it, and the Agda example, with
+> our ^-identityʳ one used above so I don't need to introduce the new lemmas
+> before having proven them.

 $$
 \begin{aligned}
 & (a + b) \times c \\